seraficaj/fccsf_wsl_guide/command-line-setup.md

 `chsh -s /bin/zsh`

+Zsh will ask you to set up a default profile when you run it for the first time.
+Select 0 in the menu to generate this profile automatically.

+If the terminal cursor switches to a %, then you are succesfully using Zsh.
+If you are not seeing the % as your terminal cursor, you can run the command `zsh` to switch to it.

 3. Install [oh-my-zsh](https://ohmyz.sh/) to have a beautiful, easy to use Zsh terminal!

 4. Run `sudo apt-get update` to ensure your Linux installation is up to date.